 5. Apprentice: One who learns the trade.

-A sous chef’s salary varies tremendously between location, experience, and establishment.
+A sous chef’s salary varies tremendously between locations, experience, and establishments.
 The average sous chef makes between $60,000 and $80,000 annually in Australia.
 High-end restaurants or major cities jack that figure way higher.

 The following factors will help you find and get a better comparison of your salary: